 Get to know the men and women who have left their mark on Québec's political history.
 The imposing facade of the Parliament Building bears 26 bronze statues that pay them tribute.

-Come inside and look around this impressive building, which was built between 1786 and 1886.
+Come inside and look around this impressive building built between 1786 and 1886.
 The National Assembly Chamber, home to Québec's parliamentarians, the Legislative Council Room, the Speakers' Gallery, and the renowned restaurant Le Parlementaire are also worth a visit.

 Churches are to Québec City what castles are to Europe: architectural marvels.